matthewjosephtaylor/docksand/README.md

 root@docksand-users-bob-experiment:1548655778:~#
 ```

+NOTE: when specifying `commands` above one can append `:{regex-search}` to specify a package if the command is available in more than one package.
+Example: `ping:ip` specifies the usage of the `iputils-ping` package.

 This will spin up a docker container that will 'wrap around' your current working
 directory by mounting it as a volume inside the container.